Combinatorial frameworks for cluster algebras: Cluster algebras and frameworks

-Usually, the $\g$-vector is defined as an integer vector rather than a vector in the weight lattice.
+\begin{remark} Usually (including in the introduction to this paper) the $\g$-vector is defined as an integer vector rather than a vector in the weight lattice.
 The integer vector can be recovered by taking fundamental-weight coordinates.
-Taking the recursive formula above as a definition, it is not immediately clear that the $\g$ vector is well-defined, but the definition in \cite[Sections~6--7]{ca4} does not have this problem.
-The recursive formulation above is the alternate form \cite[Equation~(6.13)]{ca4} of \cite[Proposition~6.6]{ca4}, rewritten to define a vector in the weight lattice.
+Similarly, the $\c$-vectors are usually defined as integer vectors (the columns of $H_v$) rather than as vectors in the root lattice, but the integer vector can be recovered by taking simple-root coordinates. \end{remark} \begin{remark} Taking the recursive formula above as a definition, it is not immediately clear that the $\g$ vector is well-defined, but the definition in \cite[Sections~6--7]{ca4} does not have this problem.
+The recursive formulation above is the alternate form \cite[Equation~(6.13)]{ca4} of \cite[Proposition~6.6]{ca4}, rewritten to define a vector in the weight lattice. \end{remark}

-The motivating questions of this paper are how to compute the exchange graph, the denominator vectors, the $\g$-vectors, and the matrices $B^v$ and $H^v$.
-As we will see in this paper, \emph{the matrices $H^v$ should be considered the most fundamental objects}.
+The motivating questions of this paper are how to compute the exchange graph, the denominator vectors, the $\g$-vectors, the matrices $B^v$ and the $\c$-vectors.
+As we will see in this paper, \emph{the $\c$-vectors should be considered the most fundamental objects}.